 - Tone matches the sample article.

-Without the sample article as anchor, the model averages over its training data and you get generic SaaS-blog voice.
-With the sample, it copies your house style — usually well enough that a 10-minute edit is all you need per article.
+Without the sample article as an anchor, the model averages over its training data and you get generic SaaS-blog voice.
+With the sample, it copies your house style, usually well enough that a 10-minute edit is all each article needs.

 How to enforce the vocabulary